 Girls have long been pitted against one another and society laps it up.
 We very rarely read about men in competition with other men, but a rumored female cat-fight gets everyone talking.

-You only have to look at Hollywood to get a sense of this.
-Many of the feuds that we hear about are usually between two women.
-Angelina Jolie-Jennifer Aniston.
-Taylor Swift-Katy Perry.
-Adele-Beyonce.
+You only have to look at Hollywood to get a sense of this; Angelina Jolie-Jennifer Aniston and Taylor Swift-Katy Perry being prime examples.

 Pitting women against one another over things that aren’t even an issue distracts from actual struggles and challenges we as a collective face.
 The wage gap, discrimination in male-dominated industries and in some cases, the belief that women should be brought up to maintain a home, are all issues that should garner more attention than non-substantiated feuds.